 - Online organizations may need redundant DNS providers.
 Another lesson from the Dyn attack is that DNS redundancies can prevent costly downtime.
 Companies can improve website speeds and avoid backlash from a breach when they initiate a contingency plan for potentially vulnerable website services providers, including DNS providers.
 In other words, do not put all your digital eggs in one basket—especially if you rely on online sales.

 - A one-time security fix isn’t enough.
-As criminals evolve, security considerations must also shift.
+As cyber criminals evolve, security considerations must also shift.
 Every security precaution requires routine testing, updates, and support to deliver optimal results.
-At their best, cybersecurity tools will reduce the risk of an attack, but ignoring the problem is not a viable solution.
+At their best, cybersecurity tools will reduce the risk of an cyber-attack, but ignoring the problem is not a viable solution.
 Ongoing updates should go beyond the scope of regulatory requirements to cover all hardware, software, and user activities.
 In many of my articles, I discuss the importance of agility in business technology.
 The concept of agility also lends itself to optimized security practices.
 Create a culture of change around the best practices available for cybersecurity.

 - Never forget security basics.
 As the cybersecurity market consolidates and evolves to include many all-in-one solutions, businesses can never rely completely on an internal team or an outside service provider.
 Strong security begins with password protection.
 Even internet-savvy Facebook founder Mark Zuckerberg fell victim to a hack arising from poor password planning.
 A LinkedIn hack exposing 117 million accounts featured passwords with simple words or a series of consecutive numbers—some of the biggest no-no’s in password creation.

-Following best practices for password protection not only reduces the likelihood of a hacking attack on one account—it can also reduce the likelihood of attacks on other accounts.
+Following best practices for password protection not only reduces the likelihood of a hacking attack on one account—it can also reduce the likelihood of cyber-attacks on other accounts.
 Create a password guide for your organization, and enforce its use.
 Anyone with a company login needs to understand the importance of a secure password within the larger security picture.